Dan Abraham

 Vice-Chairman & Benefits

-Tina runs Insignia Racing and considers herself lucky enough to have been involved in racing most of her life.
 She has experienced many facets of the industry including being Manager of Huntingdon Racecourse and Commercial Director of the National Stud.
-She now runs her own bloodstock and racing business carrying out bloodstock work for a number of clients, including dealing with nominations for stallions, Sixties Icon, Rumble Inthejungle and Planteur and managing Insignia Racing.
+She now runs her own bloodstock and racing business carrying out bloodstock work for a number of clients and managing Insignia Racing.

 Best Racing Moments: Any winners trained by my father, Tony Brisbourne, owned and bred by my mother, ridden by my brother and led up by me!
 Watching two 2,000 Guineas winners – Frankel winning his in such breath taking style in 2011 and Cockney Rebel winning his, four years earlier.